0Javelin0/Optimizing-TF2/README.md

 2. Right-click on TF2
 3. Go to Properties > General, and scroll down to see A text box labeled 'Launch Options'

+- When typing in your desired launch options, make sure to seperate each with a space.

 ## Launch options
 - -nosteamcontroller
 > Disables compatibility with steam deck.